A Shyam Gopal Varma Film

-A Shyam Gopal Varma Film (Telugu: ఎ శ్యామ్ గోపాల్ వర్మ ఫిల్మ్) is a 2015 Telugu feature film directed by debutante C.S.Reddy alias Rakesh Srinivas, is a satirical crime thriller arguably based on popular Indian film director Ram Gopal Varma.
+A Shyam Gopal Varma Film is an Indian 2015 Telugu-language satirical crime comedy film directed by debutante C.S.Reddy alias Rakesh Srinivas, is a satirical crime thriller arguably based on popular Indian film director Ram Gopal Varma.
 The lead role is played by Shafi.
 The background score is performed by Mantra Anand, cinematography by Rahul Shrivatsav and editing by Karthika Srinivas.

 Plot

 When a popular crime film director gets kidnapped, he realizes the plot is thicker than his own films.